Bunlong/react-in-practice/README.md

 ```

 React also provides a few built-in Hooks like `useState`.
 You can also create custom Hooks to reuse stateful behavior between different components.
 We'll look at the built-in Hooks first.

+> You can learn more about the State Hook on a dedicated page: [Using the State Hook](./hooks/using_the_state_hook.md "Using the State Hook").

 **Effect Hook**